jebaird/jebaird.github.com/about.md

 page-class: page-about
 ---

 Hey there!
 My name is Jesse Baird.
 I was born and raised in Iowa.
 I'm currently living in Iowa City, IA with my wife Teresa, our daughter Julia and our cat, Ace.
-I currently work for [Ontraport](http://ontraport.com?source=jebarid.com "Ontraport.com") as a Senior Web UI Engineer.
+I currently work for [Ontraport](http://ontraport.com?source=jebarid.com "Ontraport.com") as a Lead Front End Engineer.

 ![Jesse and Teresa on the Santa Barbara pier](/media/family.jpg)